2016–17 Premier League Cup

-The 2016–17 Premier League Cup is the fourth edition of the competition, and the first since it was renamed from the U21 Premier League Cup following the age limit being increased to under-23.
+The 2016–17 Premier League Cup was the fourth edition of the competition, and the first since it was renamed from the U21 Premier League Cup following the age limit being increased to under-23.

 Participants

 37 teams participated this year's competition.
 12 fewer than last year.
 Brentford, Chelsea, Exeter City left after last years competition, while Bolton Wanderers, Crewe Alexandra, Doncaster Rovers, Gillingham, Leeds United, Millwall, Peterborough United, Plymouth Argyle, Preston North End, Queens Park Rangers, and Sheffield Wednesday did not return after 3 years in the competition.
 Only Manchester City returned after last year's absence.
 Only Portsmouth was the new team that joined the competition for the very first time.